-Arm Compiler 6 is built on LLVM technology and preserves the functionality of that technology where possible.
-This means that there are additional features available in Arm Compiler that are not listed in the documentation.
+Arm Compiler for Embedded 6 is built on LLVM technology and preserves the functionality of that technology where possible.
+This means that there are additional features available in Arm Compiler for Embedded that are not listed in the documentation.
 These additional features are known as community features.
-For information on these community features, see the documentation for the Clang/LLVM project.
+For information on these community features, see the Clang Compiler User's Manual.

-Where community features are referenced in the documentation, they are indicated with [COMMUNITY].
+Where community features are referenced in the documentation, they are identified with [COMMUNITY].